Assets under management (AUM): $685.62M (in US$ millions) - See other performance data below

 - Animal Welfare: Combination of Positive and Restricted/Exclusionary Strategies - For companies engaged in animal testing, Pax World seeks those which, for example, have policies and programs designed to avoid suffering, support alternatives to animal testing, have declining amounts of animal tests and provide adequate disclosure regarding the amount of testing performed and guidelines for animal care.

-- Tobacco: No Investment - No Investment - Pax World seeks to avoid investing in companies that manufacture tobacco products.
+- Tobacco: No Investment - Pax World seeks to avoid investing in companies that manufacture tobacco products.